Best Mutual Funds to Invest in India: A Complete Guide

 - Liquid funds: 5%

 Understanding the tax implications of mutual fund investments is crucial for maximizing your post-tax returns.
-Here's what you need to know about mutual fund taxation in 2025:
+Here's what you need to know about mutual fund taxation (updated for FY 2025-26):

 Equity Mutual Funds